-The Senior Management structure was last amended in 2018 and agreed at Council on 22 November 2018, for implementation on 1 April 2019.
+The Senior Management structure was last amended in 2021 and agreed at Council on 26 May 2021, for implementation on 1 October 2021.
+This did not alter the number of roles.

-The Pay and Reward Panel reviewed the Senior Management pay for 2021/2022 and at the Council meeting on 26 May the following recommendation was approved:
+The Pay and Reward Panel reviewed the Senior Management pay for 2022/2023 and at the Council meeting on 23 February 2022 the following recommendation was approved:

-- i. an adjustment is made to the salary range for the post of Chief Executive changing the range as set out in paragraph 4.5. of the report - ii. no change is made in respect of the current salary range for Chief Officers and criteria to be used in exceptional circumstances as set out in paragraph 4.6. of the report.
+- no change is made in respect of the current salary range for the Chief Executive. - ii. no change is made in respect of the current salary range for Chief Officers and the criteria to be used in exceptional circumstances.